Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 Cathal Divilly: Colin, for our listeners.
 You might, you might take them through sort of your career to date.
 Sort of the role that you're in at the moment and then kind of take us into the research that you've done.

-Dr Colin Hugues: I suppose at the moment I'm Head of the Graduate Business School, TU Dublin.
+Dr Colin Hughes: I suppose at the moment I'm Head of the Graduate Business School, TU Dublin.
 As I say, we're transitioning at the moment and doing a big re-org, but essentially come this September our new structures will be in place.
 We've about 45 Postgraduate Business programmes, a large portfolio of Executive Education programmes.
 We run programmes with leading Irish and international organisations and so on, so it's quite a busy role.

 Prior to that, I've held a whole bunch of roles over nearly 20 years in TU Dublin, or DIT before that, heading up Executive Education, our MBA programme, and a bunch of other kind of management roles in different areas and schools like marketing and retail and so on.